This thread serves to show the current status and history of the V, a 2-in-1 tablet and laptop computer developed by Eve and its community.

 The status of the project as of November 14th, 2017.

 If all goes according to plan, the following projected roadmap should hold.
 As we go along these estimates will constantly be updated.
 Don’t hold us to these dates - they are simply the most accurate indications we can give you at the time of writing!

 Next update pending on November 18th

 Present: The current state of events

-If everything goes according to plan, we expect the first batch of Vs to be ready for shipping from the factory between the 2nd and 23rd of October.
+We expect the first batch of Vs (Hyper Early Birds/Early Birds) to be ready for shipping from the factory on the 18th of November.

-If everything goes according to plan, we expect the second batch of Vs to be ready for shipping from the factory soon after the first batch.
+We expect the second batch of Vs (Limited Birds/1TB Upgrades) to be ready for shipping from the factory between the 26th of November and 9th of December.

-The web shop will open to take new orders soon after the first batch ships.
-As these units will still need to be produced after the second batch is done, we expect these orders to be ready for shipping from the factory at least a month after the web shop opens, but more exact times will be made available before then.
+The web shop will open on Monday, the 4th of December at 14:00 GMT to take orders for Vs. As these units will still need to be produced after the second batch is done, we expect these orders to be ready for shipping from the factory at least a month after the web shop opens, but more exact times will be made available before then.